ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 This demo shows the [full integration](#configuring-the-full-integration) with the CKFinder file uploader:

-* Paste the image directly into the rich-text editor content and it will be automatically uploaded using the server-side connector.
+* Paste an image directly into the editor, and it will be automatically uploaded using the server-side connector.
-* Use the insert image or file button in the toolbar to open the CKFinder file manager and insert an image or a link to any other file.
+* Use the insert image or file button {@icon @ckeditor/ckeditor5-ckfinder/theme/icons/browse-files.svg Browse files} in the toolbar to open the CKFinder file manager and insert an image or a link to any other file.

 {@snippet features/ckfinder}